-The Truly Remarkable Thing about Florida's Anti-Grooming Law
+The Truly Remarkable Thing About Florida's Education Law

 It is difficult to remain objective over the Florida education fracas.
 So much of the episode fires up the amygdala.
 The innocence of children.
 The rights of parents.
 The sovereignty of individual identity.
 The never-ending scandal of humans and sex.
 To feign "neutrality" in this conflict is a sort of moral suicide.
 If none of this matters, what possibly could?

 As someone who taught school in progressive enclaves for 14 years, I can attest that there are many good people who oppose this law for fear that it will diminish the humanity of loved ones and reverse the tide of social progress.
 Although I do not believe that this law will have that effect, I respect the sincerity of those who do.
 Nonetheless, it remains urgent to speak the truth plainly and oppose the ever-intensifying spread of radical social theory being taught to ever-younger students.